Coder-Nicki/childcare_centre_api/README.md

 Flask-JWT-Extended – Flask-JWT-Extended adds support for using JSON Web Tokens.
 JSON web tokens are used in a Flask application for protecting routes and providing authentication to users.
 Flask-JWT-Extended has a lot of optional, but helpful features that you can use add to the project to make working with these tokens easier.

+Datetime - Date was imported from the datetime package for this API to use in the Review class and model to allow an automatic date to be posted for the current day when the review is made.

 ### R8 	Describe your projects models in terms of the relationships they have with each other.

 The five models for this project are User, Childcare Centre, Address, Vacancy and Review.